Estate Planning & Probate: Wills • Trusts • Powers of Attorney

 It is very important that you retain a qualified legal professional to prepare your trust agreements.
 There are many pitfalls and traps for the unwary that can turn what should be a useful tool to manage assets, care for your loved ones (or pets), avoid probate, and reduce estate taxes into a source of much confusion and unintended negative legal and tax consequences.

-Medical Powers of Attorney (Living Wills)
+Medical Powers of Attorney for Health Care (Living Wills)